 - Set creamed turkey aside while you prepare the waffles (Creamed turkey can be prepared several days in advance.
 Store refrigerated in an airtight container and reheat before serving.).

 - To prepare waffles, whisk together flour, cornmeal, sugar, baking powder, baking soda, and salt in a medium-sized bowl.
 Set aside.

 - In a separate bowl, combine eggs, buttermilk, thyme, and garlic, whisking until well combined.
+Whisk in butter.
 Add the flour mixture to the wet ingredients and gently fold them together.

 Find lots of creative ideas for cooking and baking with Thanksgiving fixings on my Reviving Holiday Leftovers Pinterest Board: